Welcome to the University of South Florida

 USF Vascular Surgery

 Perhaps our greatest strength is education.
 We have an unusually active training program.
 While we worked with non-accredited fellows throughout the 1980s, our formal fellowship started in 1990.
-We have graduated 23 fellows to date, who are engaged in both clinical and academic practice (with one Division Chief among our alumnae).
-We were one of the first five 0+5 programs, starting our first intern in 2006, and as of now have graduated two such trainees, both pursuing academic careers.
+We have graduated 29 fellows to date, who are engaged in both clinical and academic practice (with one Division Chief among our alumnae).
+We were one of the first five 0+5 programs, starting our first intern in 2006, and as of now have graduated five such trainees, three of whom pursued academic careers.
 We added a second 0+5 slot beginning July of 2013, which includes a full research year.